xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 webcontact@ellisontechnologies.com is the system email.

+### Configuration

 https://test-ellisontechnologies.pantheonsite.io/admin/config/services/sendgrid

-SendGrid API Key Name: EllisonMarch12024
+- SendGrid API Key Name: EllisonMarch12024
-Drupal Key Name: ellisonmarch12024 (where the SendGrid API Key is saved)
+- Drupal Key Name: ellisonmarch12024 (where the SendGrid API Key is saved)

-Mail system uses Sendgrid Integration (not SMTP)
+- Mail system uses Sendgrid Integration (not SMTP) as well as for Formatting HTML

+### Troubleshooting

+**If emails are not being received**, one potential cause is Ellison blocking.
+You can audit email sending by logging into Sendgrid > Activity (make sure you click show all activity).

+`550 Rejected by header based Anti-Spoofing policy: webcontact@ellisontechnologies.com - https://community.mimecast.com/docs/DOC-1369#550 [aUT_rCR5NlOVu3zyNjaM8g.us516]`

 ## Webforms

+All forms

-## Salesforce Mapping
+### Salesforce Mapping

-## Pardot
+### Pardot

+Assigning regions are handled by the **Pardot form handler**.
+The Drupal Locations webform handler sets both `session` values and `drupalSettings` values.
+The follow numbers are sent to Salesforce so that Region is properly assigned.

+308|(308) Minnesota
+210|(210) Northwest - Oregon
+307|(307) Wisconsin
+320|(320) TriStates - Iowa/NE
+355|(355) Ohio - Cincinnati
+219|(219) Northern California
+218|(218) Southern California
+450|(450) Southeast - Nashville
+304|(304) Illinois
+340|(340) Indiana

+@todo how campaigns get assigned

+@todo why is processing Pardot slow

 ## Connected App